Phone: (202) 488-0400

 Address: 100 Raoul Wallenberg Place SW, Washington, DC 20024

 Smithsonian Station is the closest station to the Holocaust Museum.
 From the station, it is approximately a 6-minute walk to the Museum.
-The station has two exits; leave the station through the 12th St & Independence Ave Exit.
-Use the map and directions below to find suggested routes to your destination.
+Smithsonian Station has two exits; leave the station through the 12th St & Independence Ave Exit.
+Use the map below to find suggested routes to the Holocaust Museum.

 From Smithsonian Metro Station